 The Rascals were purchased in 2007 by a group led by long-time minor league baseball executive Steve Malliet.
 Malliet served as President and General Manager of the team until 2009 before transitioning to the position of President of the Normal Cornbelters (also of the Frontier League).
 Toby Rumfield, who previously worked with the Cincinnati Reds, was hired to be the manager of the Rascals in 2007 and was replaced a year later by Chad Parker, the former manager of the Macon Music.
 Under Parker, the 2009 Rascals went on to win 56 games and clinch the division title.
 Parker was named the Frontier League Coach of the Year in 2009 as well.

 In the 2010 season, Steve Brook, a former decorated Rascals pitcher, replaced Parker as manager.
 That year, the Rascals finished second in the Western Division and won the Frontier League Championship Series for the first time in franchise history.
 The Rascals have had casinon continued success under Brook clinching Western Division titles in 2011 and 2014, as well as making appearances in the Frontier League Championship in 2011, 2014, 2015, and 2016.
-The Rascals have been directed in the Front Office by President/General Manager Dan Dial since the 2012 season, in which they have seen the transition to CarShield as naming rights sponsor of the stadium and the addition of a synthetic turf playing surface.
+The Rascals have seen the transition to CarShield Field as naming rights sponsor of the stadium and the addition of a synthetic turf playing surface.
 They are under the direction of General Manager, Lisa Ferreira.